Weaver ant: Colony ontogeny and social organization

 Weaver ant colonies are founded by one or more mated females (queens).
 A queen lays her first clutch of eggs on a leaf and protects and feeds the larvae until they develop into mature workers.
 The workers then construct leaf nests and help rear new brood laid by the queen.
 As the number of workers increases, more nests are constructed and colony productivity and growth increase significantly.
 Workers perform tasks that are essential to colony survival, including foraging, nest construction, and colony defense.
 The exchange of information and modulation of worker behaviour that occur during worker-worker interactions are facilitated by the use of chemical and tactile communication signals.
 These signals are used primarily in the contexts of foraging and colony defense.
 Successful foragers lay down pheromone trails that help recruit other workers to new food sources.
 Pheromone trails are also used by patrollers to recruit workers against territorial intruders.
 Along with chemical signals, workers also use tactile communication signals such as attenation and body shaking to stimulate activity in signal recipients.
 Multimodal communication in Oecophylla weaver ants importantly contributes to colony self-organization.
 Like many other ant species, Oecophylla workers exhibit social carrying behavior as part of the recruitment process, in which one worker will carry another worker in its mandibles and transport it to a location requiring attention.

+Parasites and predators

+The larvae of the myrmecophile butterfly Liphyra brassolis live within the nests of Oecophylla and feed on the brood of the ants in Southeast Asia.
+Similar behavior has also been recorded for the lycaenid Zesius chrysomallus in South Asia.
+The chalcid wasp Smicromorpha has several species that are parasitoids of this species in Africa, Asia and Australia.
+Some cetoniine beetles in the genus Campsiura are thought to have larvae that feed on the brood of the ants.